y3owk1n/govim/README.md

   "com.apple.TextInputMenuAgent", # TextInput menu bar
   "com.apple.controlcenter",      # Control Center
   "com.apple.systemuiserver",     # SystemUIServer (e.g. Siri in menubar)
+  "com.somebundle.example",       # You can add more here for the apps that you use and shows in menubar (e.g. Aerospace, Orbstack, ...)
 ]

 include_dock_hints = true  # Also includes Mission Control